dims/skunkworks/v3/docs/blogpost.md

 The main idea here is to peel the onion to see how exactly folks are deploying these large models with a practical demonstration to understand all the pieces and how they fit together.

-Latest versions of the files will be here: https://github.com/dims/skunkworks/tree/main/v3
+The latest versions of the files are available here: https://github.com/dims/skunkworks/tree/main/v3

 ## Prerequisites